-In 1976, a 637-acre portion of the Needles that rises from six of the ridges was designated as a national landmark called the Cathedral Spires and Limber Pine Natural Area.
-The towering spires of granite are an impressive natural wonder when seen from a distance.
-They’re even more awe-inspiring when you ride your motorcycle on the narrow road that winds between them.
+In 1976, a 637-acre portion of the Needles was designated as a national landmark called the Cathedral Spires and Limber Pine Natural Area.
+The towering spires of granite are an impressive natural wonder when seen from a distance, but they’re even more breathtaking when you ride your motorcycle on the narrow road that winds between them.

 The highway passes through several tight tunnels, giving you the sensation of threading your motorcycle through the eye of a needle.
-Needles Eye Tunnel is just 8 feet, 4 inches wide and is the most famous of the three tunnels on the road.
-Its name comes from the granite spire located near the tunnel entrance that looks similar to the eye of a sewing needle.
-That opening was created by wind and rain freezing and thawing over time.
-Iron Creek Tunnel and Hood Tunnel round out the trio.
+Needles Eye Tunnel is just 8 feet, 4 inches wide, and it's the most famous of the three tunnels on the road.

 When you arrive at the juncture with US16A, turn left.
 This is also known as the Norbeck Byway.
 Along this leg of the loop there’s more open road, plus a bounty of curves, switchbacks, tunnels, and a 270-degree turn where the road passes under itself.